bsazonov/rethread/docs/Primer.md

 Cancellation token implements a generic way to cancel arbitrary blocking calls.
 Out of the box rethread provides cancellable implementations of `condition_variable::wait`, `this_thread::sleep`, and UNIX `poll`.

 ##Writing cancellable functions
+If a blocking function does not support cancellation yet, there are two possible cases:

+1. If the function blocks because of `condition_variable`, `this_thread::sleep` or a simple busy-loop - it has to be reimplemented to add cancellation support
+2. If the function blocks in some other call that can't be reimplemented - it is necessary to write proper `cancellation_handler` and set up proper wake-up mechanism

+This guide covers option 1.
+Advanced guide about writing custom cancellation handlers can be found [advanced guide](docs/AdvancedGuide.md).

 Adding cancellability to the blocking function involves several steps:
 * Adjust return value
 * Add cancellation_token parameter